 Unfortunately, people suffering from other skin conditions such as eczema may be prescribed a topical steroid to help the eczema, which then triggers PD.
 Seriously, as if you need anything more to worry about when you’re already dealing with dry, itchy skin and all the other symptoms that go along with eczema.

 If you do start to notice the symptoms of perioral dermatitis, speak to your GP or dermatologist, as they will be able to recommend the best course of action.
+Research papers on Perioral Dermatitis stress the importance of not using a topical corticosteroid to try to cure PD.

 Some skin experts recommend against going cold turkey on topical steroids as it can actually worsen the initial flare up, but every case will require an individual path.